meilisearch/specifications/text/0124-documents-api.md

 If no value is specified, all attributes from the documents are returned in the response.

-> Specified fields have to be separated by a comma. e.g. `&attributesToRetrieve=title,description`
+> Specified fields have to be separated by a comma. e.g. `&fields=title,description`

 > The index setting `displayedAttributes` has no impact on this endpoint.